 - 1. If expenditure is incurred before 01.04.2001, it will not be taken into consideration. - 2.
 If expenditure is incurred from 01.04.2001, actual expenditure incurred shall be taken into consideration. - 3.
-In case of following intangible assets, cost of improvement shall be nil - (i) goodwill or any other intangible asset. - (ii) right to manufacture, produce or process any article or thing (patent right). - (iii) right to carry on any business or profession or any other right (Franchisee).
+In case of intangible assets like goodwill, right to manufacture, produce or process any article or thing (patent right), right to carry on any business or profession or any other right (Franchisee) etc., cost of improvement shall be nil.

-Question 33: Write a note on Cost of Acquisition.
+Question 34: Write a note on Cost of Acquisition.